grahamegrieve/ClinicArrivals/documentation.md

 Clinic has a sign on the door something like:

 "Due to the COVID-19 Pandemic, this clinic has closed it's waiting room.
-Please wait in your car, and SMS "arrived" to
+Please wait in your car, and SMS "arrived" to [phone number]

 #### Error conditions